HPSoftware/node-offline-debug/README.md

 To install node_offline_debug package, simply follow [npm](https://www.npmjs.org) guidance (add it to your package.json or install it manually with 'mpm install').

-To instrument your package, simply reference node_offline_debug in your package.json, and then 'require' the package first thing in your app.
+To instrument your package, simply 'require' the package first thing in your app.
 All the packages that are loaded afterwards will be instrumented.

 The following code samples are instrumenting the [word-finder application](https://github.com/amirrajan/word-finder).
 The application main file is 'server.js', however in order to instrument it as well, we add a new 'init.js' file which simply require 'node_offline_debug' and then 'server.js':